vsbron/course-react2024-the-wild-oasis/README.md

 - App is restricted to the unauthorized users;
 - Users can log in to the app at Login page (dummy@email.com / 123123);
+- Users can edit their name and upload an avatar;
 - New users can be created by authorized users at Users page;
 - User can log out from the app using Logout button in the Header;